-If you have ever lived in a Muslim society, I bet you must have heard these words frequently, e.g., Insha ALLAH, Masha ALLAH, Alhumdulillah, etc. Whether practicing or nonpracticing, these words are the jargon of the Muslim community so much so that you might hear these words from non-muslims too who chose to assimilate in Muslim society.
-However, this article will discuss how to use Insha ALLAH correctly.
+If you have ever lived in a Muslim society, I bet you must have heard these words frequently, e.g., InshAllah, Masha ALLAH, Alhumdulillah, etc. Whether practicing or nonpracticing, these words are the jargon of the Muslim community, so much so that you might hear these words from non-muslims who chose to assimilate into Muslim society.
+However, this article will discuss how to use InshAllah correctly.

 “Insha” has been used in the Quran on multiple occasions, for example;

 وَهُوَ ٱلَّذِىٓ أَنشَأَ لَكُمُ ٱلسَّمْعَ وَٱلْأَبْصَٰرَ وَٱلْأَفْـِٔدَةَ ۚ قَلِيلًا مَّا تَشْكُرُونَ

 And it is He who produced for you hearing and vision and hearts [i.e., intellect]; little are you grateful.